Use up your vegetable scraps and save money with today’s tutorial: How To Make Vegetable Stock.

 How To Make Vegetable Stock

-- Fill a large stock pot with vegetable scraps, about 3 quarts.
-Add enough water to cover, pressing down the vegetables till submerged, about 3 quarts.
+Fill a large stock pot with vegetable scraps, about 3 quarts.
+Add enough water to cover, pressing down the vegetables until submerged, about 3 quarts.

 - Cover and bring to a boil.
 Turn the heat down and simmer for 35-45 minute until all vegetables are mushy and flavors have been released.

 - Cool and strain, pressing all liquid from vegetables.
 If using right away you can skip the cooling process.
 To store cool completely.

 - Store your Homemade Vegetable Stock in the refrigerator for up to a week.
 Glass jars are great for this because they don't absorb other flavors or odors.
 If freezing, place in freezer containers or bags, label and freeze for up to 6 months.
 (Caution: in my experience, freezer bags tend to leak when thawing.)

 NOTES: For a clearer stock, omit starchy vegetables.
 It is easy to make whatever amount you would like by using a ratio of 1:1 as long as the vegetables are covered with water, you are good.
 I often make my stock in a large crock pot.
 This stock is made without salt, so you have better control over seasoning recipes.